Chapter 12 : The One with the Dangerous Stunt

 “That may be the case.”

 The thing about waking up from a coma is that when you do, everything comes back in a painful flash.
 Before I could as much as crack open an eyelid, I felt like I had been stabbed and slashed and sliced all at once.
 My chest was on fire and the pain in my head was almost unbearable.
-All I could feel was pain in my arm.
+I could feel shooting pains in my arm.
 Everything ached like crazy and I was scared to so much as wiggle a finger.

 “Her eyelid flickered!”